UltimateSoftware/envctl/README.md

 # Required - the base container image for the environment
 image: ubuntu:latest

+# Specifies whether the base image should be cached.
+Defaults to true.
+cache_image: false

 # Required - the shell to use when logged in
 shell: /bin/bash